akka/akka/akka-docs/rst/project/migration-guide-persistence-experimental-2.3.x-2.4.x.rst

 However previously LevelDB was a ``compile`` scope dependency, and now it is an ``optional;provided`` dependency.
 To continue using LevelDB based persistence plugins it is now required for related user projects to include an additional explicit dependency declaration for the LevelDB artifacts.
-This change allows production akka deployments to avoid need for the LevelDB provisioning.
+This change allows production Akka deployments to avoid need for the LevelDB provisioning.
 Please see persistence extension ``reference.conf`` for details.